 Minimally invasive procedures are at the cutting edge of Veterinary science.
 Many procedures can be performed with this technology.
 Minimally invasive procedures accomplish surgical goals by disrupting the smallest amount of tissue as possible, which minimizes pain and reduces the risk of complications.

 Laparoscopic procedures require advanced training and specialized equipment.
-Dr Neal Sliker, DVM and Dr Bret Morgan, DVM have completed these courses and have been successfully performing minimally invasive procedures since 2004.
+Dr. Bret Morgan, DVM has completed these courses and has been successfully performing minimally invasive procedures since 2004.
 For further explanation of options or procedures, please call East Springs Animal Hospital and one of our staff members will be glad to assist you.